 Much like the rest of South East Queensland, solar PV has proven incredibly popular in Logan.
-There are now over 31,000 systems operational and 111 megawatts of installed solar PV capacity (based on inverter size) across the City.
+There are now around 38,000 systems operational representing 157 megawatts of installed solar PV capacity (based on inverter size) across the city.

 Households and businesses who install a solar PV system are provided with several benefits including:

 - Reduced power bills.
-Despite recent reductions in feed-in tariffs they can still have a reasonably short payback period,
+Despite reductions in feed-in tariffs they can still have a reasonably short payback period

 Solar PV at Council

-As with the community, Council has embraced solar PV.
-There are now 16 solar PV systems installed on various Council owned buildings, resulting in a total installed solar capacity of 145 kilowatts (kW).
-While most are around the 5 kW size, three are significantly larger:
+The are numerous solar PV systems on various Council owned buildings, resulting in a total installed solar capacity of about 230 kilowatts (kW).
+While most are around the 5 kW size, four are significantly larger:

-- The Animal Management Centre system is 30 kW, and
+- The Animal Management Centre system is 30 kW

-- The system at the Recycling Market at the SmartTip is 30 kW.
+- The Recycling Centre at the SmartTip system is 30 kW

 - An off-grid system at Round Mountain Reservoir which is 87 kW